sondrentveito/PortfolioProjects/README.md

 Dashboard: [Covid-19 Visualisation Dashboard](https://public.tableau.com/views/Covid19_Dashboard_16882610166920/Dashboard1?:language=en-US&:display_count=n&:origin=viz_share_link)

-Description: The code presents the SQL queries used to extract the data I wanted to present, and in the Dashboard, one can see the numbers of total cases and deaths in a global scale and divided by continents and countries
+Description: The code presents the SQL queries used to extract the data I wanted to present, and in the Dashboard, one can see the numbers of total cases and deaths on a global scale and divided by continents and countries

 Technology: MySQL & Tableau
 ______________________________________________________________________________________________________